wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Wrapper can have
 Init.vi
-Boolean flag for “Destroy on Creator Last Ack”
-TRUE set as default
+Boolean flag for “Destroy on Creator `Has Destroyed`” TRUE set as default

 ---